 It is a condition where oxygen levels in the blood come down at night when the person is sleeping.

 One of the most dangerous types.
-This is a type of hypoxemia where, despite the administration of oxygen, the patient’s condition does not improve.
+This is a type of hypoxemia where the patient’s condition does not improve despite oxygen administration.

-It is an emergency, the cause hypoxemia is usually the intra-pulmonary short circuit of the blood, together with the collapse of the respiratory tract.
+It is an emergency; the cause of hypoxemia is usually the intra-pulmonary short circuit of the blood, together with the collapse of the respiratory tract.

-The oxygen levels in the arterial blood and a chest X-ray, helps to diagnose it.
+The oxygen levels in the arterial blood and a chest X-ray help diagnose it.

-The inhaled oxygen is not allowed to enter due to the derivation and thus, the blood with mixed venous oxygen content circulates in the body, which leads to deoxygenated blood reaching the pulmonary veins, thus originating arterial hypoxemia.
+The inhaled oxygen is not allowed to enter due to the derivation.
+Thus, the blood with mixed venous oxygen content circulates in the body, which leads to deoxygenated blood reaching the pulmonary veins, thus originating arterial hypoxemia.